RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 - Cases where socat utility does not meet requirements for unix-like OS

 ##Features
-- Create standard, loopback or custom pinout connected serial devices
+- Create standard, loopback or custom pinout connected serial devices.
-- Software, hardware and no flow controls emulation
+- Software, hardware and no flow controls emulation.
-- Parity, frame, overrun and line break events emulation
+- Parity, frame, overrun and line break events emulation.
-- Control signals (RTS,DTR,CTS,DCD,RI,LOOP,DSR) and all serial port settings
+- Control signals (RTS,DTR,CTS,DCD,RI,LOOP,DSR) and all serial port settings.
-- Ring indicator line signal emulation
+- Ring indicator line signal emulation.
-- Create/destroy virtual serial ports dynamically directly from your application without reboot
+- Create/destroy virtual serial ports dynamically directly from your application without reboot.
-- Operating system specific serial port APIs and IOCTL supported
+- Operating system specific serial port APIs and IOCTL supported.
-- Serial ports can be deleted even when opened by an application (useful in automated testing)
+- Serial ports can be deleted even when left opened by an application (useful in automated testing).
-- Plug and play device emulated
+- Plug and play device emulated.
-- Ports can be created automatically at system boots
+- Ports can be created automatically at system boots.
-- Create large number of serial ports
+- Create large number of serial ports.
-- Speed is directly proportional to your software/hardware configuration
+- Speed is directly proportional to your software/hardware configuration.
-- Virtual box and VMware virtual machine supported
+- Virtual box and VMware virtual machine supported.
-- Multithreaded environment supported
+- Multithreaded environment supported.
-- Mismatched line settings causes garbled data as in real life and appropriate error event generation
+- Mismatched line settings causes garbled data as in real life and appropriate error event generation.
 - Leverages OS specific feature and technologies like WDM, WMI, power management, PnP etc.
-- Access restriction to created virtual serial ports
+- Access restriction to created virtual serial ports.
-- API to control virtual ports directly from your application
+- API to control virtual ports directly from your application.
+- Dynamically specify minor number of device nodes for Linux OS.

 ##Desktop application